teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 ### Problem 1:
 **I need to control lights based on an audio signal.**

-Proposed Tech: Rust; _score:_ 6 - research and learning
+Proposed Tech: Rust; _score:_ 6 - skunkworks, research and learning

 1. **Problem domain:** _score: 3_ (Embedded)
 A large faction of the user base seems to be using this tech with embedded projects and it is called out as a "distinct" domain supported on the website.